CUB-CORR/reprodICU/README.md

 # HIGHLIGHTS

-## **Unprecedented Scale and Scope**
+## **Scale and Scope**

-reprodICU integrates **469,822 ICU admissions** from **seven** major public datasets across **four countries**, creating the **largest harmonized ICU dataset** publicly available.
+reprodICU harmonizes **469,822 ICU admissions** from **seven** major public datasets across **four countries**, creating the **largest harmonized ICU dataset** publicly available.
 This breadth enables cross-institutional and cross-national studies that were previously impractical due to data incompatibility.

 ## **Standardization Without Overprocessing**

 reprodICU is harmonized using **established clinical vocabularies** (e.g., SNOMED, LOINC, RxNorm) and broadly follows the structure of the **German Medical Informatics Initiative modules** to ensure interoperability.
 Crucially, the project applies **minimal preprocessing** to preserve source fidelity and maintain compatibility with the original datasets.

-## **Fast, Reproducible Research at Scale**

-With the built-in **replication pipeline**, researchers can recreate complex study cohorts across all datasets **in just a few minutes** on a standard machine.
-This dramatically reduces the time and effort needed for **external validation** of clinical models.

 ## **Rich Library of Pre-Defined Clinical Concepts**

-The project includes a ***massive, curated* catalog** of clinical variables, ranging from advanced ventilator metrics to dozens of mortality and severity scoring systems (e.g., SOFA, APACHE, MODS, NEWS, SAPS).
+The project includes the creation of a ***massive, curated* catalog** of clinical variables, ranging from advanced ventilator metrics to dozens of mortality and severity scoring systems (e.g., SOFA, APACHE, MODS, NEWS, SAPS).
 These **ready-to-use components** eliminate the need for researchers and developers to manually redefine or look up formulas, making it easier and faster to build robust analyses or models.

 ## Inspired by previous work by